How to Estimate Software Project Cost | Guide 2023

 - The salaries of non-team members, namely marketing, finance, and administrative department employees.

-This tip will help you understand whether the project pays off and decide to cut the cost or increase the budget if necessary.
+This tip will help you understand whether the project pays off and decide to cut costs or increase the budget if necessary.

 Use tools for estimating